Selma’s Comeback

 Bob Taylor, a Funding & Asset Management Consultant at WithersRavenel, was the mastermind behind pursuing Golden LEAF funding.
 He identified that the non-profit had received a small amount of State money for Disaster Recovery to assist communities with projects that they would not have pursued except for the hurricane.
 With his guidance, the Town secured $120,000 from Golden LEAF to investigate the I&I problem.

 WithersRavenel’s Utilities and GIS departments got to work compiling the Town’s wastewater data.
-Kevin Eason, Robbie Bald, Devin Owen, and Parker Colbath performed smoke testing, had sewer flow meters installed, evaluated sewer pump station run times, and located manholes in the field.
+The team performed smoke testing, had sewer flow meters installed, evaluated sewer pump station run times, and located manholes in the field.
 They then worked with our GIS technicians to update the Town’s GIS mapping.
 Using the cleaned-up data, the GIS team built an I&I model that demonstrated how Selma’s I&I had increased significantly after Hurricane Florence.
 In fact, our team was able to pinpoint specific pipes that had been damaged and needed to be repaired.

 WithersRavenel took the model to Golden LEAF and requested an additional $850,000 to repair the damages.
 We emphasized how reducing I&I will lower treatment costs and allow the Town to invest their money in other projects.
 Golden LEAF agreed to fund the project on the strength of the model.

 WithersRavenel helped the Town put together a bid package and advertise the repair project.
-KRG Utility, Inc. was selected to rehabilitate the pipes using Cured in Place Pipe (CIPP), sliplining, and pipe bursting methods.
+KRG Utility, Inc. joined the team for rehabilitation of pipes using Cured in Place Pipe (CIPP), sliplining, and pipe bursting methods.

-While KRG’s work will address some of the most critical issues in the Town’s wastewater system, the Golden LEAF funding is not enough to compensate for decades of deteriorated infrastructure.
-Rehabilitating some of the worst damage would have little lasting impact on I&I costs if the rest of the system continued to deteriorate and fail.
+While KRG addressed some of the most critical issues in the Town’s wastewater system, Golden LEAF funding could not compensate for decades of deteriorated infrastructure.
+Fixing some of the worst damage would not help much with I&I costs.
+This is true if the rest of the system keeps getting worse and fails.

 For that reason, WithersRavenel continued to aggressively pursue other funding sources.
 We applied to the North Carolina State Revolving Fund’s Additional Supplemental Appropriations for Disaster Relief Act and secured $2.5 million in low-interest loans and $500,000 in loan forgiveness for the Town.
 We also submitted a Community Development Block grant application for another $2 million; the Town was recently informed their project ranked number 1 for CDBG-I funding.